Tubbz-alt/sdrplay/README.md

 ## NOTES
  The SDRPlay libraries are compiled against a recent libusb - at least 1.0.18.
 The one that ships with the Raspberry Pi is not new enough and will crash.
 Suitable upgrades are at https://www.hoyle.me.uk/pi/

+ CMake for building requires libmirsdrapi-rsp.
+It is available at http://www.sdrplay.com/downloads/ .
+Have a look below SOFTWARE for API/HARDWARE DRIVER in the appropriate system tab.

   The server pretends to be an R820T - this enables gain setting but the values the R820T use don't really map to the SDRPlay, so there won't be the same results.

 ## OPTIONS